dror27/dk-shack/vol1/songs/en/She's Gonna Tear You Apart.md

 She keeps all their names\
 Buried in her head\
 \
-Still you want her, you think you need her\
+Still you want her\
+You think you need her\
 But ain't that a shame\
 \
 ‘Cause she's gonna tear you apart\